TrustierSquid/Wolf/README.md

 - Styled with SCSS.

 #### Features that are to arrive in upcoming versions

 - Posting a message with a subject and body.
-- Selecting topics that may interest the user and being served information .based on the topics the user selects.
+- Selecting topics that may interest the user and being served information based on the topics the user selects.
 - Following other users based on what topics they like.
 - Send likes to other users posts.

+# Major Feature Updates

-## 1.0.0-beta
+### 1.0.0-beta

 - You can only post to the social media feed.
-- The feed currenlty is universal so all users see the same user feed.
+- The feed currently is universal so all users will see the same user feed.
 - Wolf bot currently posts one fact about the topic that a user clicks on.

-# 2.0.0-beta
+### 2.0.0-beta

 - You can now follow the different users only when they make a post to the main feed
 - UI revamp
 - Removed Wolf bot